 Date: Tue.
 December 03, 2024

-Event: FAU MoD Lecture Series (Special double session.
+Event: FAU MoD Lecture Series (Special double edition.
 December 2024)

 Organized by: FAU MoD, the Research Center for Mathematics of Data at Friedrich-Alexander-Universität Erlangen-Nürnberg (Germany)